This post may contain affiliate links. Please read my disclosure policy.

 - Combine the dry ingredients in a large bowl - a whisk works well for this

-- Using a pastry cutter, or your fingers, cut in the cold butter - pieces of butter, about the size of peas are what you are going for.
+- Using a pastry cutter, or your fingers, quickly cut in the cold butter until you have pieces of butter about the size of peas

 - Add the raisins, then stir in the buttermilk.
+A rubber spatula works well to fold the ingredients together.
 Be careful not to overmix, as that will cause a tough texture.

-- Turn out onto a floured board and form into a rough circle, about 6 or 7 inches in diameter. carefully move to the prepared sheet pan.
+- Turn out onto a floured board and using well-floured hands, and a bench scraper, form into a rough circle, about 6 or 7 inches in diameter.
+Carefully move to the prepared sheet pan.

-- Using a razor blade or very sharp knife, score a large X on the top of the loaf, and brush entire surface with buttermilk.
+- Using a razor blade or very sharp knife, score a large X on the top of the loaf, going down a 1/2 inch or so into the dough, and brush the entire surface generously with buttermilk.

-- Bake for 30 minutes, lower the heat to 350º and bake about 25 minutes more.
+- Bake for 30 minutes, lower the heat to 350º, and bake about 25 minutes more.
 You can test with a wooden skewer, which should come out clean when inserted near the center.
+The loaf should sound hollow when you tap the top.

 - Cool on a rack.
 Serve warm with butter and jam, or whatever topping you prefer.
 Best eaten within 24 hours, though it is still good toasted a few days later.